Kylie Jenner Wished Travis Scott Happy Birthday With A Billboard In Los Angeles

 “Oh you didn’t catch iron flame and captain lip kit in the credits?
 Sucks 4 you,” joked Jenner in the caption of an Instagram photo of the pair.

-In another photo, Scott, Jenner, and their daughter pose lovingly in what appears to be the driveway of Jenner’s LA mansion.
+In another photo, Scott, Jenner, and their daughter pose lovingly in what appears to be the driveway of Jenner’s L.A. mansion.

 “Happy end game everyone,” Jenner wrote, clearly showing off her impressive costume.

-But perhaps most impressive is the way that Jenner chose to wish happy birthday to Scott.
+But perhaps most impressive stunt is the way that Jenner chose to wish happy birthday to Scott.
 Rather than just buying him a card as most people tend to do, she rented a billboard in Los Angeles.

 “Happy Birthday Daddy!
 Love, Mommy and Stormi XO,” reads the billboard.